Skip to content

 message-handler-task-info.png

 If the number of subscribed messages is huge, recording the processing log of each message itself may cause performance issues.
-You can refer to Deployment and Maintenance / System Metrics and Task Records / Disabling Local Func Task Records to disable 'Local Func Task Records' and reduce MySQL storage pressure.
+You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Func Task Records to disable 'Local Func Task Records' and reduce MySQL storage pressure.

 In older versions of DataFlux Func, the message handler function does not support querying task records.
-If you want to record errors generated during processing, you can write the relevant information into DFF.CACHE in the message handler function.
+If you want to record errors generated during processing, you can write the relevant information into DFF.CACHE within the message handler function.

 Refer to the following code for implementation: